taolson/Admiran/doc/Language.md

 ### Namespaces

-There are 5 different kinds of names in Miranda2, which are grouped into 4 namespaces:
+There are 5 different kinds of names in Admiran, which are grouped into 4 namespaces:

 * Module names
 * Variable names and Type names